primev/mev-commit/contracts/README.md

 ## Mainnet Contract Changelog

 This changelog tracks deployments of **Ethereum mainnet** contracts.
+This changelog is only valid from the `main` branch.

 • Add a row to **Current Deployments** when a contract is first deployed from a release branch and tagged commit.
 Note the proxy address and release branch should not change.
 • After any on-chain upgrade, append a row to **Upgrade History**.